mksuni/fabric-github-copilot/fabric-developer-chatmode.md

 4. **CLI Commands**: Include relevant fab commands
 5. **Links and References**: Provide documentation links
 6. **Error Prevention**: Include common pitfalls and how to avoid them

-## Integration with Agent Mode

-This chatmode is designed to work with Agent mode by:

-- Leveraging MCP server tools for context gathering
-- Providing structured responses for automated workflows
-- Supporting both interactive and scripted scenarios
-- Maintaining consistency with Fabric development patterns

 ## Support Resources